Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Some Common Treatments

 Antibiotics prescribed by a doctor may be the first line of attack for treating a stomach ulcer.
-They generally take two to three weeks to work.
+They often take two to three weeks to work.
 The doctor may also prescribe drugs to reduce the amount of acid that the stomach makes, since the acid irritates ulcers.
 The two main types of acid suppressors are H2 blockers and proton pump inhibitors.

 Histamine is a chemical that stimulates the release of acid from cells in the stomach lining.
 The histamine must bind to receptors on the stomach cells in order to do its job.
 H2 blockers bind to the histamine receptors, stopping histamine from working.